More Beautiful Comic Book Women (With Pictures)

 In the X-Men films she was portrayed by Rebecca Romijn, but I really never got into her reptilian look.
 I prefer the "normal" blue skin, but I guess maybe they were afraid using that would lead to Smurfette jokes.

 Koriand'r was created by Marv Wolfman (yes, the same guy that created Black Cat) and George Pérez and made her first appearance in DC Comics Presents #26 (1980).
 Starfire is a visually striking character.
 Besides her obvious physical appearance, she leaves a contrail behind her when she flies, has a waist length auburn hair, and fires starbolts.

 Of course, the comic book version of Starfire looks vastly different than the Starfire that appeared on the Teen Titans animated series.
 And Koriand'r is the fourth DC hero to carry that name.
 Before her was the Russian superhero Starfire, the Supergirl villain Starfire, and the swordswoman Starfire, none of which are related to her.

 Birds of Prey

-The last entry here isn't just a person, it's a group.
+This entry isn't just a person; it's a group.
 Birds of Prey started out as a one shot Black Canary/Oracle: Birds of Prey in 1996.
 The Huntress didn't join the group until 2003, and of course most people are familiar with this trio because of the Birds of Prey TV series in 2002.
-The Birds of Prey isn't just a trio though, most of the female superheroes in the DC universe have been members or worked with them at one time or another.
+The Birds of Prey isn't just a trio, though; most of the female superheroes in the DC universe have been members or worked with them at one time or another.